jorritfolmer/TA-dmarc/README.md

 DMARC XML aggregate reports can be validated against multiple DMARC RUA XML schema definition versions (XSD) This can be configured in the input with the checkbox "Validate XML" The result of the validations is added as new event fields in Splunk: `vendor_rua_xsd_validations`

+### Validate DKIM setting

+DKIM signatures from email messages can be verified.
+Currently the results of this validation are only available in debug log.
+Future versions will add a new event field in Splunk.

 ## DMARC aggregate reports